Jets showing faith in QB Zach Wilson because they have no other choice

 Saleh has chosen the latter, almost to an unbelievable point.

 Monday night and again Tuesday afternoon, Saleh distinguished between feeling disappointed for Rodgers and disappointed for his team.
-Take Saleh’s response when asked Tuesday about his disappointment level over Rodgers missing the remainder of the season with a torn Achilles that will require surgery.
+Take Saleh’s response when asked Tuesday about his disappointment over Rodgers missing the remainder of the season due to a torn Achilles that will require surgery.

 “But a lot of hurt for Aaron.”